tajwarfahim/paprika/README.md

 ## Running experiments

 First, make sure you are in the "scripts/bash_scripts" directory.
 Next, put the OPENAI API key and Hugging Face authentication token as ENV variables.
-One can put these keys in the ``bashrc'' file for simplicity, or put them in individual bash scripts.
+One can put these keys in the bashrc file for simplicity, or put them in individual bash scripts.

 ```
 # Put your openai API key here